How many extra activities can you add on UCAS?

 Are You Looking to Stand Out When Applying for University?

 When applying for university, many aspiring students will be familiar with the UCAS application process.
 UCAS, or the Universities and Colleges Admissions Service, provides students with an online platform to apply for higher education courses.
-While the core of the application process is based on academic qualifications and work experience, many students will also want to showcase their extra-curricular activities to demonstrate their commitment and passion to their chosen course.
+While the core of the application process is based on academic qualifications and work experience, many students will also want to showcase their extra-curricular activities, such as earning school badges, to demonstrate their commitment and passion for their chosen course.

 Most students who apply for university via UCAS are aware that the application process involves providing a full list of qualifications and work experience, as well as a personal statement.
 But what many students may not know is that UCAS also offers the opportunity to add extra activities to make your application stand out from the crowd.